3 ways Facebook might change Instagram now that its cofounders are out

 The reported reason for Systrom and Krieger’s departure was their displeasure with Zuckerberg trying to exert more control over Instagram.
 It’s unclear, however, what exactly the breaking point was for Systrom and Krieger.

-Wall Street does not seem thrilled with the news as Facebook shares dropped the morning after the news broke.
+Wall Street does not seem thrilled as Facebook shares dropped the morning after the news broke.
 It’s too early to tell what this leadership change will mean for the Instagram app, which recently hit 1 billion monthly active users.
 However, here are three things to keep an eye on based on some of the most recent product changes, changes in the social media landscape, and commentary from Facebook leadership over where the two apps are headed.

 More notifications that encourage cross-posting between Facebook and Instagram